The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

-Established in 2007, the Centre's overall mission is to undertake research, education and community outreach on the links between cultural and biological diversity.
+The Centre's overall mission is to undertake research, education and community outreach on the links between cultural and biological diversity.

 The Centre’s staff conduct international research, coordinate postgraduate degrees, provide international training for capacity building, engage in community outreach, offer consultation services and edit a publication series.

 About the centre